 If a student is unsure of the optimal type of note taking assistance and needs guidance, the student may schedule an Assistive Technology Consultation meeting with Scott Meshnick, Access Counselor and technology specialist at the ODR.

-Students who receive note-taking assistance may contact the ODR to report problems or issues:
+Students who receive note-taking assistance should contact ODR immediately to report any problems or issues.